arkashiks/docker_iptables/README.md

 Option above will tell docker not to manipulate iptables anyhow.

 Rules set contains NAT options, so docker containers can access internet.

+Please note: in case of my example, host interface connected to network is eth0, it may be different on your system.